Yedpel/UTube-VideoPlatform/README.md

 3. Web client-side (React)
 4. Android client-side

-Detailed instructions for running and using the entire application, along with examples, can be found in the project's wiki.
-Each branch's README also contains brief instructions specific to that component.
+## Wiki - Full Documentation
+**For complete details, explanations, screenshots, and usage instructions, please visit the [Wiki tab](https://github.com/Yedpel/UTube-VideoPlatform/wiki) in the toolbar at the top of this GitHub page.**

+The wiki contains comprehensive information about all components of the UTube project, including setup guides, API documentation, and user manuals.

 This branch contains the Node.js server component of the UTube project.
+Below, you'll find a brief overview and setup instructions specific to this component.

 ---